ionos-cloud/ionosctl/docs/subcommands/k8s-cluster-create.md

   -h, --help                  help for create
       --k8s-version string    The K8s version for the Cluster.
-If not set, it will be used the default one -o, --output string         Desired output format [text|json] (default "text") --public                The indicator if the Cluster is public or private -q, --quiet                 Quiet output
+If not set, it will be used the default one -o, --output string         Desired output format [text|json] (default "text") --public                The indicator if the Cluster is public or private (default true) -q, --quiet                 Quiet output
       --timeout int           Timeout option for waiting for Cluster/Request [seconds] (default 600) --wait-for-request      Wait for the Request for Cluster creation to be executed